GEO For Higher Education: An Implementation Roadmap

 Key Actions:

-• GEO content brief templates
+• Live content optimized per brief

 • Updated Looker Studio dashboard